ChengWang2018/chengwang.github.io/_pages/teaching.md

 nav_order: 6
 ---

+2014, I am currently teaching the Introduction of Electrical Engineering at HWU and Ocean University of China.

 During my Ph.D. at the Technical University of Darmstadt, I had the honor of teaching the following courses:
 - 2020 & 2021, Trends in Automotive Engineering, Technical University of Darmstadt, Bachelor and Master.
 - 2021, Automotive Mechatronics and Assistance Systems, Technical University of Darmstadt, Master.
 I wan responsible for the chapters "Radar", "Lidar" and "Time-of-flight".